top of page

 Do you know if records exist for that ancestor’s time and place?

-If you’re researching Laos before 1940, you will likely not find anything because the communist destroyed records of genealogical significance for the country.
-Additionally, some documents do not exist for your ancestor who was born in America because
+If you’re researching Laos before 1940, you will likely not find anything because the communists destroyed records of genealogical significance for the country.
+Additionally, some documents do not exist for your ancestor who was born in America because:

 1. They were never created in the first place.